Achronus/rl_atari_games/core/README.md

-# Core Folder
+# Environment Variables

-This folder houses the core functionality of the application.

-One of the main files of note is the `create.py` file.
-The file provides an abstraction of functionality through the `create_model()` function that allows users to create DQN or PPO models efficiently.
+One of the main files of the application is the `create.py` file.
+The file provides an abstraction of functionality through the `create_model()` function, allowing users to create DQN or PPO models efficiently.
-The function requires environment variables to be stored in a `.env` file, stored in the applications root directory.
+The function requires environment variables to be stored in a `.env` file, housed in the applications root directory.

-This readme document intends to clarify the variables required within the `.env` file.
+This README intends to clarify the variables required within the `.env` file.
 We divide the readme into four categories of parameters: environment, generic, DQN and PPO.

 ## Environment

 - `ENV_1` - a `string` containing the environment OpenAI Gym name.
 For example, `ALE/SpaceInvaders-v5`.
 - `IMG_SIZE` - an `integer` specifying the new image dimension size after reshaping the state space.
 For example, `128` converts states into `(128, 128)`.
 - `STACK_SIZE` - an `integer` denoting the number of frames to stack together.
 In the Human-level control through deep reinforcement learning paper, the stack size is `4`.
 Stacking frames allows the agent to perceive movement.
+With an `IMG_SIZE` of 128 and `STACK_SIZE` of 4, states are defined as `(4, 128, 128)`.
 - `CAPTURE_VIDEO` - a `boolean` value (`True` or `False`) denoting whether to record video snippets of the agent.

 ## Generic